CMF By Nothing Aims To Make Affordable Tech Stylish, Launches New Wearables And Charger

 Presented as a feature-packed budget smartwatch, the CMF Watch Pro will make for an interesting choice in the fitness wearable category.
 Flaunting an Apple Watch Ultra lookalike design with bold flat sides, it features a 1.96-inch AMOLED display with a 58Hz refresh rate and over 600 nits of brightness.
 There’s also an onboard GPS to help with precision tracking of activities like running, walking, cycling and hiking.
 Not to mention, it can monitor your heart rate, blood oxygen saturation levels, sleep cycles and stress in real-time.
 As part of its ‘smart features’, the Watch Pro’s microphone and speaker combo lets you take and make calls from your paired smartphone via Bluetooth.
 You can also choose between a couple of watch faces from the companion app.

-The CMF Watch Pro is available in a Dark Grey colourway paired with Dark Grey and Ash Grey straps at a price of INR 4,499.
-The eye-catching Metallic Gray colourway with an orange strap costs INR 4,999.
+The CMF Watch Pro is available in a Dark Grey colourway paired with Dark Grey and Ash Grey straps.
+The eye-catching Metallic Gray colourway comes with an orange strap.

 CMF Power 65W GaN Charger